 We farm just over 2,000 acres and cover a variety of soil types and topography, which requires a wide range of equipment and technical management.

-The rapeseed used in our oil is grown at Barton Hill Farm, which is where we deal with all the administration and host our farm walks.
+The rapeseed used for Mrs Middleton's Oil is grown at Barton Hill Farm, which is where we deal with all the administration and host our farm walks.
 The operational hub is here too and it is always a hive of activity.

 In addition to oilseed rape, our main crops are winter wheat, winter and spring barley, and a small area of field beans.
 There is a relatively flexible rotation and we incorporate a break crop generally every two or three years, depending on yields, grain prices, weed control and of course, the good old British weather.